-Freelancing as a graphic designer comes with many risks.
-In particular, you never really know when you will get paid, whether it’s due to a lack of business or a project gone wrong.
-And with bills to pay, the stress will affect your well-being and productivity.
-Furthermore, everything is getting more expensive nowadays — made worse by excessive consumerism in today’s society, with ads everywhere encouraging you to part with your hard-earned cash.
+Freelancing as a graphic designer comes with many risks — which is where embracing a frugal lifestyle comes in.
+You never really know when your next paycheck will come, whether it’s due to a lack of business or a project gone wrong.
+And with bills to pay the stress will negatively affect your well-being and productivity.
+Furthermore, everything is getting more expensive nowadays, made worse by excessive consumerism in today’s society.

-Even after achieving success, the last thing you want to do is reward yourself with poor spending habits.
-Instead of working longer hours in order to pay your credit card bills, you might want to consider the notion of frugality and embrace it as a lifestyle.
+Even after finding some success in your business, the last thing you want to do is lose everything through poor spending habits.
+Instead of working longer hours to pay off an increasing mountain of credit card debt, why not stretch your dollars and live without financial stress by embracing frugality as a lifestyle?

 KNOWING YOUR NUMBERS

-In essence, frugality is about spending less than you earn — and really isn’t as hard as it sounds.
-You just need to make small changes on a daily basis, and stick to it; two dollars saved every day will amount to more than seven hundred dollars in a year.
+In essence, frugality is about spending less than you earn — which really isn’t as hard as it sounds.
+You just need to make small changes on a daily basis and stick to it.
+For instance, two dollars saved every day will amount to more than seven hundred dollars in a year.

-Your first step is to keep track of your after-tax income and expenses.
-Since you’re probably using an online payment service like PayPal, you shouldn’t have any issues figuring out how much you earn.
-In fact, you can generate your monthly statement on PayPal with just a click of the mouse.
+Keep track of your income after tax and expenses.
+As a freelancer you are likely working exclusively online and using an online payment service like PayPal, which makes it easy to figure out how much you earn — generating a monthly statement on PayPal is as easy as a click of the mouse.

-Keeping track of your expenses is more troublesome since they come from many different sources, whether it’s physical or digital.
-One solution is to save your receipts and debit or credit card statements in a folder, while having a notebook to write down your online purchases.
+Keeping an accurate record of your spending habits might be harder since they come from many different sources, whether physical or digital.
+If possible, save your receipts and and use a single bank account to make any online purchases.

 LIVING BELOW YOUR MEANS

-Now that you have the numbers, think about how you can work within budget — by living below your means.
-In doing so, you’re guaranteed to save more than you earn, which leads to long-term wealth building.
-Here are some changes you can incorporate into your life.
+By living below your means you are guaranteed to save more than you earn, which leads to long-term wealth building.
+Here are some changes you can incorporate into your daily life.

-Nowadays, Netflix and Amazon Prime are getting increasingly popular, and for good reason.
+Nowadays Netflix and Amazon Prime are getting increasingly popular, and for good reason.
 At less than $10 per month, they provide you with more value and entertainment than cable or satellite.
-Going further, you should think carefully about the subscriptions you are paying for.
-Some of them are unnecessary, and won’t be much of a loss even if you cancel them.
+Going further, think carefully about the subscriptions you are paying for.
+Some of them are probably unnecessary and won’t be much of a loss even if you cancel them.

-One of the most important changes is to avoid using credit cards.
-Many people pay for everything with credit cards — without understanding what they’re getting into.
-As the interests start kicking in, they end up in a lot of debt, and it can take years before they get out of that hole.
-You don’t want to be in debt as a freelance graphic designer, so it’s best to avoid that trap altogether.
+If possible try not to use credit cards too much.
+Many people pay for everything with credit cards without understanding what they are really getting into.
+As the interests start kicking in, they end up in a lot of debt and it could take years before they finally repay everything.
+You don’t want to be in debt as a freelancer, so it’s best to avoid that trap altogether.